Inquiry into women’s health and well-being in prisons

 Women account for about 5 per cent of the prison population in England and Wales.
 There were more than 7,000 receptions of women into prison in the 12 months to the end of September 2020.
 During this period the number of incidents of self-injury recorded in women’s prisons rose by 8 per cent.

-The APPG on Women in the Penal System welcomes submissions of evidence to the Inquiry into women’s health and well-being in prisons.
+The following individuals and organisations have submitted written evidence to the APPG on Women in the Penal System Inquiry into women’s health and wellbeing in prisons:

 Please note this is is not an official webpage of the House of Commons or the House of Lords.
 It has not been approved by either House or its committees.
 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 The APPG inquiry will express the views of the group.